Dear Patient or Caregiver,

 The CLL Society Website

-Patient & Caregiver Support Groups
+CLL Society’s Patient & Caregiver Support Groups

-have access to such information are provided with on-demand access to videos featuring experts in CLL, as well as daily reports and articles, all meant to increase your awareness of the latest clinical advances, as well as the year’s most significant scientific discoveries and updates in CLL in a patient-friendly, easy-to-understand format. https://cllsociety.org/conference-coverage/.
+CLL Society gathers, consolidates, analyzes, explains, and publishes key findings presented at the premiere CLL-related scientific conferences.
+Patients and caregivers who would normally not have access to such information are provided with on-demand access to videos featuring experts in CLL, as well as daily reports and articles, all meant to increase your awareness of the latest clinical advances, as well as the year’s most significant scientific discoveries and updates in CLL in a patient-friendly, easy-to-understand format.
+Find important research and treatment information here.

 experience better outcomes than those without this advantage.
-The CLL Society recognizes that the limitations of geographic location or insurance may be barriers.
-The CLL Society Expert Access™ Program provides many such patients with a no-cost 2nd opinion from a CLL expert via a HIPAA-compliant online video consultation. https://cllsociety.org/cll-society-expert-access/
+CLL Society recognizes that the limitations of geographic location or insurance may be barriers to receiving expert care.
+The CLL Society Expert Access™ Program provides many such patients with a no-cost, 2nd opinion from a CLL expert physician via a HIPAA-compliant online video consultation.
+Apply now!

 Stay Strong… We are all in this together!